 Want to do your bit for the environment and minimise your water footprint?
-Here are 11 really easy ways to save water and money this summer
+Here are 11 really easy ways to save water and money this spring and summer

 The little things matter.

 Every little thing we do leaves an imprint on the planet in some way, including our water use.

 Why is our water footprint important?

 Water is the most important resource on the planet, and every time we use water, we waste water.

 We live on the driest populated continent on Earth, and with freshwater resources declining and our demand for water ever-increasing – now more than ever we need to conserve our water use.

 Why is minimising our water footprint so important?